ChrisJ3D/Portfolio/_drafts/on-asking-for-feedback.md

 ---
 layout: post
-title:  "On Asking For (and receiving) Feedback"
+title:  "On Receiving (and asking for) Feedback"
 date:   2018-01-08 19:38:06 -0500
 categories: blog
 tag: post